ParallelMaths/parallel/pages/11-07-colliding-vortexes.md

 The largest number in the sum in question is 2001, so we have `2n – 1 = 2001`, so `n = 1001`, which gives `1 + 3 + 5 +` ... `+ 1999 + 2001 + 1999 +` ... `+ 5 + 3 + 1 = 1000^2 + 1001^2`.

-If the general form was not obvious to you, you could have tried `2 × 2` square or a `6 × 6` square to get some extra clues.
+If the general form was not obvious to you, you could have tried a `2 × 2` square or a `6 × 6` square to get some extra clues.
 :::